stevewhims/XamlListDetail/README.md

 # The XamlListDetail Project Reunion 0.5 sample retargeted from UWP

-This repo contains the result of taking the [UWP XamlListDetail sample app](https://github.com/microsoft/Windows-universal-samples/tree/master/Samples/XamlMasterDetail), and retargeting it to Reunion/WinUI/Win32.
+This repo contains the result of taking the [UWP XamlMasterDetail sample app](https://github.com/microsoft/Windows-universal-samples/tree/master/Samples/XamlMasterDetail), and retargeting it to Reunion/WinUI/Win32.
+But I'll be changing the name of the project to **XamlListDetail** (and matching the default namespace with that).

-I'll be referring to the UWP XamlListDetail sample app project as the *source project*.
+I'll be referring to the UWP XamlMasterDetail sample app project as the *source project*, and I'll be referring to XamlListDetail as the *target project*.

-And we'll be changing the name of the project to **XamlListDetail** (and matching the default namespace with that).

 ## Install the Project Reunion 0.5 VSIX